I used to think conflict in marriage was a bad thing. So much so, that I used to do whatever it took to get rid of it.

 Psalm 119:67

-I like to say that conflict is a key ingredient of a healthy marriage because of what it reveals and what it can produce.
-Conflict reveals our own weaknesses and the weaknesses of our spouse.
-And when handled correctly, conflict has the opportunity to produce growth in character.
-When we experience REAL resolution, we should walk away knowing ourselves and each other better so we can respond differently to similar situations moving forward.
+Conflict is a key ingredient of a healthy marriage because of what it reveals and what it can produce.
+Conflict reveals our weaknesses and the weaknesses of our spouse.
+When handled correctly, conflict has the opportunity to produce growth in character.
+When we experience real resolution, we should walk away knowing ourselves and each other better so we can respond differently to similar situations moving forward.

-REAL resolution should lead us to know our spouse’s weak spots so we can be more sensitive to them.
-REAL resolution should lead us to start to be aware of our own character flaws so we can work on them more intelligently.
-REAL resolution should lead to creating a better pattern of resolution for future conflicts and also lead to our conflicts becoming fewer and far between.
+Real resolution should lead us to know our spouse’s weak spots so that we can be more sensitive to them.
+REAL resolution should lead us to be aware of our character flaws so we can work on them more intelligently.
+Real resolution should create a better pattern of resolution for future conflicts, which will lead to our conflicts becoming fewer and far between.
 REAL resolution should help us to see conflict as an opportunity for growth and intimacy, as opposed to something to be avoided at all costs.

-Lastly, experiencing REAL resolution will help you and your spouse keep your “wall” small and thereby removing everything standing in the way of you experiencing the marriage of your dreams.
+Lastly, experiencing REAL resolution will help you and your spouse keep your “wall” small, thereby removing everything standing in the way of you experiencing deep connection and, consequently, the marriage of your dreams.

 Hans co-founded Marriage Revolution with his wife, Star, in 2010.
 He counsels couples in The Woodlands, TX, speaks at marriage conferences around the country, and provides leadership and direction to Marriage Revolution.